nf-core/eager/docs/usage.md

 ## CircularMapper

-### `--circularmapper`

-This turns on the CircularMapper application, that enhances the mapping procedure with the BWA algorithm on circular references utilizing a extend-remap procedure (see Peltzer et al 2016, Genome Biology for details).

 ### `--circularextension`

 The number of bases to extend the reference genome with.
 By default this is set to `500` if not specified otherwise.